 Zilch!
 Zero!
 Nada!
 Because housesitting.
 Sometimes there are gaps between the sits where I like to explore different areas or check out new cities.
 During the gaps, I'll usually do one of 3 things.

-I'll either stay in a hotel in exchange for a review, or book a hotel with booking.com with credit I earn for referrals, or book a private airbnb with credits I earn by giving people $40 off for singing up!
+I'll either stay in a hotel in exchange for a review, or book a hotel with booking.com with credit I earn for referrals by giving out $20 off a booking, or book a private airbnb with credits I earn by giving out $40 off a booking!

 And I almost always get to stay in a some surprisingly nice hotels due to the constant flux of flight rescheduling, but those are always all on the airlines' dime!
 Thanks, airlines!

 Easily my biggest expense.
-Everything from coffee to fresh fruits to dining out to beers.
+Everything from local coffees to fresh fruits to dining out to beers.
 I love to eat and drink and this makes me super happy so I spend most all of my money eating.

 I love trying local foods, street food, new cuisines, different restaurants and sampling local produce.
 And, stimulating the local economy and supporting vegan establishments wherever I go, of course!

 I also do get lots of free food.
 Housesit hosts often leave a variety of stocked kitchens, pantries, cash tips, gift cards, and gardens of fruits and veggies.
 Neighbors may offer me home-cooked meals or produce from their gardens.
 And I often eat out at restaurants for free in exchange for reviews.